garybgenett/gary-os/README.md

 ## Design ######################################################################
 [Design]: #design

 GaryOS was not really "designed", per se.
-It just kind of happened organically.
+It very much happened organically.
 Any lack of production value to the code is a result of that.

-Initially, the goal was just to learn the Metro system so I could roll my own "stage3" files.
-As I continued to merge in my configuration customizations, the difference between a "stage3" and a system that could be run "live" began to disappear.

-In parallel, explorations of Buildroot/Busybox introduced me to the embedded initramfs concept, and gave me the idea to package the guts of the "stage3" files from Metro into a Linux kernel for a relatively novel "live" OS.

-If not for my life partner, Rachel, it all would have stopped there.
-Her prodding to "go for it" pushed me from just thinking about publishing this as an opensource project into actually doing it.

-I did not name the project GaryOS out of any delusions of grandeur or egomania.
-Indeed, the name was coined not by me but two very good friends of mine, Steve and Colin, who used to (and still do) poke fun at the amount of time and effort I spent/spend tuning and customizing my computing environment.
-They jokingly called my workstation "GaryOS", when it was really nothing more than a heavily personalized and automated system using the tools and configuration options made available by all the projects whose software I use.
-Since GaryOS really is nothing more than my own "wrapping" on the more mature work of others, it seemed fitting to name the project as such in a tongue-in-cheek and somewhat self-deprecating manner.

-That final point is worth re-iterating: GaryOS is 95%+ the work of other projects.
-All I've done is tie things together in a way I find novel, appealing and useful.
+Despite not having been designed in the traditional sense, GaryOS does have clear structure and requirements.

 ### Goals ######################################################################
 [Goals]: #goals

-While not originally "designed" in the traditional sense, GaryOS does have clear structure and requirements.

 Top requirements: